sfegan/utm/README.md

   * `hemi`: pointer to the hemisphere (input/output).
 Set to `HEMI_AUTO` to automatically select based on latitude (NORTH for >=0°, SOUTH for <0°), and the selected hemisphere will be returned in this variable.
 Can be set to `HEMI_NORTH` or `HEMI_SOUTH` to force a specific hemisphere,
   * `N`: pointer to the calculated northing in meters (output),
   * `E`: pointer to the calculated easting in meters (output).
-  * `grid_convergence_rad`: optional pointer to the calculated grid convergence in radians (output).
+  * `grid_convergence_rad`: optional pointer to the grid convergence in radians (output).
 Both this and `scale` must be non-null for convergence and scale to be computed,
-  * `scale`: optional pointer to the calculated scale factor (output).
+  * `scale`: optional pointer to the scale factor (output).
 Both this and `grid_convergence_rad` must be non-null for convergence and scale to be computed.
 - `grid_to_geographic(double a, double e2, GridZone zone, Hemisphere hemi, double N, double E, double* lat_rad, double* lon_rad)`: Converts UTM/UPS grid coordinates to geographic.
 Returns 1 on success.
 The function takes the following parameters:
   * `a`: semi-major axis of the ellipsoid in meters (input),
   * `e2`: eccentricity squared (input),